 Lavanila specializes in vanilla-based scents.
 Combinations like Vanilla Blackberry, Vanilla Grapefruit, Vanilla Lavender, etc. will have anyone smelling like a delectable vegan dessert in no time.
 These oils are also infused with Goji berry and Kakadu plum for a boost of essential vitamins and minerals.

-Based in the UK, Florame has a line of certified organic, vegan eau de toilette perfumes in a variety of different scents, ranging from sweet vanilla or amber, to citrus, florals, and even the ubiquitous patchouli.
+French-based, Florame has a line of certified organic, vegan eau de toilette perfumes in a variety of different scents, ranging from sweet vanilla or amber, to citrus, florals, and even the ubiquitous patchouli.

 These perfume oils are inspired by inspired mythology, folklore, literature, and graphic novels, I have no doubt that anyone could find a treasure among the bottles there.
 Almost all BPAL products are totally vegan (with the exception of a few honey-based scents), never tested on animals, and they refuse to source ingredients from companies that utilize any form of animal testing.

 Phlur is a vegan and cruelty-free perfume brand that does not use parabens, phthalates, sulfates, or any other questionable materials or common skin irritants.
 They state they will never test on animals.